-1.8 Existing land uses on the site include office space, serviced office space, a secondary school, a nursery, a banqueting facility and various small scale retail uses; ancillary to the office space (cafes and dry cleaning).
+- 1.8 Existing land uses on the site include office space, serviced office space, a secondary school, a nursery, a banqueting facility and various small scale retail uses; ancillary to the office space.
 A 25m high telecommunications mast is located in the north of the site.
-There is a multistorey car park and a large number of other parking areas.
-There is a former playing field to the north and a pond and landscaping in the south-east part of the site.

-1.9 The land is owned by the Comer Group.
+There is a multi-storey car park and a large number of other parking areas.
+There is a former playing field to the north and a pond and landscaping in the south-east part of the site. - 1.9 The entire site is owned by the Comer Group.